hashicorp/design-system/README.md

 See the [changeset docs](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) for more information.

+Note: If you want to ignore a changestep bump in terminal (e.g. major bump for selected "package x" is N/A, want a patch release), press return on the command line to skip that step.

 ## Releasing

 Release PRs are created and automatically updated on every PR merge by the [changeset GitHub action](https://github.com/changesets/action).
 Once we are ready to do a release, the PR can be merged to `main` and released to npm with the following command: